radiantearth/stac-spec/extensions/eo/README.md

 **eo:constellation** is the name of a logical collection one or more platforms that have similar payloads and have their orbits arranged in a way to increase the temporal resolution of acquisitions of data with similar geometric and radiometric characteristics.
 This field allows users to search for related data sets without needing to specify which specific platform the data came from, for example, from either of the Sentinel-2 satellites.
-It is recommended that the value consist of only lowercase characters, numbers, `_`, and `-`.
 Examples include `landsat-8` (Landsat-8, a constellation consisting of a single platform), `sentinel-2` ([Sentinel-2](https://www.esa.int/Our_Activities/Observing_the_Earth/Copernicus/Sentinel-2/Satellite_constellation)), `rapideye` (operated by Planet Labs), and `modis` (NASA EOS satellites Aqua and Terra).
 In the case of `modis`, this is technically referring to a pair of sensors on two different satellites, whose data is combined into a series of